smeznar/ontology-completion-with-graph-learners/README.md

 # Link Analysis meets Ontologies: Are Embeddings the Answer?
-This repository contains code that is used and presented in the paper **_Link Analysis meets Ontologies: Are Embeddings the Answer?_**, that can be found [here](https://arxiv.org/abs/2111.11710).
+This repository contains code that is used and presented as part of the paper **_Link Analysis meets Ontologies: Are Embeddings the Answer?_**, that can be found [here](https://arxiv.org/abs/2111.11710).

 ## Getting started

-To use our code, first download it to your computer.
+To use the code, first download it to your computer.
 This can be done by running the following command.
 ```
 git clone git@github.com:smeznar/anomaly-detection-in-ontologies.git
 ```
 After this you need to setup the environment.
-To run code we suggest using the Docker image provided in this repository.
+To run the code we suggest using a Docker image provided in this repository.
-You can build the image using the command
+You can build the image by using the command
 ```
 sudo docker build -t link-analysis .
 ```
-from the root folder.
+from the `root` folder.
 Note that the docker version uses CPU-only PyTorch.

 The environment can also be set up manually.
 We suggest using python 3.6, as some dependencies need this version to work optimally.
 Using _pip_, dependencies can be satisfied by running the following commands from the root folder: